Journal / Tea Education

 3. Sustained energy without the crash of coffee

-Tencha is harvested just one time each year between May and June and is grown exclusively to make matcha.
+Tencha, which is what matcha powder is made from, is harvested just one time each year between May and June and is grown exclusively to make matcha.
 To make tencha, the tea plants are shaded for 3-5 weeks prior to harvest.
 Shading tea plants elevates chlorophyll content and enhances L-theanine and other stimulating amino acids, all of which contribute to matcha’s vivid green color, lush umami sweetness and incomparable, enlivening energy.

 To conduct the shading, tea farmers use either a traditional frame-and-thatch technique known as tana or modern materials such as black mesh or reflective shades that are erected over the bushes using parabolic hoops.
 They might alternatively be tightly wrapped to the bushes in a technique called kabuse.
 Each technique has its pros and cons.
 The farmers use these techniques to block approximately 70-85% of the sun’s energy from reaching the tea bushes.
 They often begin with several weeks of shading at around 70%, then increase the degree of shading incrementally as the harvest time nears.